Secure, fast and scalable: Why the JAMstack is revolutionising web development

 • DatoCMS

 Development environments are crucial for the productivity and efficiency of developers working with the JAMstack.
-Modern IDEs (Integrated Development Environments) and text editors offer a wealth of features that support the development process, such as syntax highlighting, autocomplete, integrated terminals, and extensions.
+Modern IDEs (Integrated Development Environments) and text editors provide a wealth of features that support the development process, such as syntax highlighting, autocomplete, integrated terminals and extensions.
 Some of the most popular development environments for working with the JAMstack are:

 • Visual Studio Code